About Buffalo Grass Plugs: Summer Is The Time To Establish Native Grass Lawns

 We Americans love our lawns.
-And a nice green lawn can beautify our landscapes and help to cool down the air in our surroundings.
-But there are aspects to lawns that need changing.
-And one big thing, especially in times of drought, is reducing the water needed to irrigate our lawns.
+A nice green lawn can beautify our landscapes, provide a lush place to walk and play, and help to cool down the air in our surroundings.
+But one major aspect of conventional turf grass lawns that is not sustainable, especially in times of drought, is reducing the water needed to irrigate our lawns.
+Fortunately, we offer plenty of waterwise lawn options!

-An all female clone that is planted from plugs (rooted grass sprigs) solving the problem of patchy Buffalo grass lawns grown from seed.
+An all female clone that is planted from plugs, solving the problem of patchy, rough Buffalo grass lawns grown from seed.

-Pollen-free (no male plants) and has been bred to mature to an unmowed height of only 4 inches and can be mowed as little as once a month to keep it tidy.
+Bred to mature to an unmowed height of only 4 inches tall, this low-maintenance lawn can be mowed as little as once a month to keep it tidy.
 This saves time and money.

-Very water wise needing only 2 to 3 inches of inches of water per month to keep it green and lush saving homeowners between 40 and 75% of the water required for thirsty Kentucky Bluegrass depending on your soil type and average daytime temperatures.
+This very waterwise grass needs only 2 to 3 inches of inches of water per month to keep it green and lush, saving homeowners between 40-75% of the water required for thirsty Kentucky Bluegrass!
+(Depending on your soil type and average daytime temperatures)

-Summer is the ideal time for planting ‘Legacy’ and ‘Prestige’ because Buffalo grass grows fastest in the heat of summer and spreads rapidly to form a thick, deeply rooted green carpet of lawn.
+Summer is the ideal time for planting ‘Legacy’ and ‘Prestige’ because Buffalo grass grows fastest in the heat of summer.
+It spreads rapidly to form a thick, deeply rooted green carpet of lawn.